 Cantonese foods, which originate in Guangzhou province, are one of eight branches of the broad Chinese cuisine.
 Due to the huge number of immigrants from Guangdong to America, Cantonese recipes have become widely available in Chinese households and abroad.

 The locals endeavor to incorporate almost every edible food in the world into their cuisines, such as chicken feet, duck’s tongue, snakes, or even snails.
-Seasoning by using sauces is also a great way to characterize and bring out the natural flavor of the dish.
+Seasoning by using sauces is also a great way to characterize and create unforgettable flavors.

 With the diversity and creativity of Cantonese cuisine, it will take a long time to be familiarized with their signature dishes.
 But don’t worry, this article is here to help!
 So let’s take a look at my intriguing list for your upcoming lavish Cantonese feast.